-Given the nature of the adjoining land, there is no specific need for setbacks.
+Given that the adjoining land is public open space with sufficient area for large trees, there is no specific need for setbacks on the block.
 The proposal is to build to boundary to Block 14 and provide a setback to Clarrie Hermes Road consistent with the sewer easement along that boundary.